 Zero Tolerance

-WHS Police are always on site to ensure the safety of our staff, patients and their families.
-WHS does not tolerate violence of any sort.
+UPMC Police are always on site to ensure the safety of our staff, patients and their families.
+UPMC does not tolerate violence of any sort.
 Under PA Law, it is a felony to assault a healthcare worker performing their duties.
 Please see our code of conduct posted throughout this unit.

 Pain Medication Guidelines